opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-If you want to identify which of these clauses actually caused the matching results, name each of your queries.
-You will get back a `matched_queries` array that lists the queries that matched these results.
-If you remove the queries not mentioned in this object, you will still see the exact same result.
+If you want to identify which of these clauses actually caused the matching results, name each of your queries:

 ```json
 GET shakespeare/_search